Sghosh1999/Interview-Questions-Data-Scientist-Positions/README.md

 ---

-14. **Explain some of the Statistical test's use cases (Ex- 2 Tail test, T-Test, Anona test, Chi-Squared test)**⭐
+14. **Explain some of the Statistical test's use cases (Ex- 2 Tail test, T-Test, Anona test, Chi-Squared test)**.⭐

 `Ans:` The use cases of the tests are as follows,<br/>
 - **t-test:** A t-test is used to determine if there is a significant difference between the means of two groups.
 There are several types of t-tests, including independent samples t-test, dependent samples t-test, and one-sample t-test.
 It is commonly used for comparing the means of two samples or for comparing a sample mean to a known population mean.
 - **ANOVA (Analysis of Variance):** ANOVA is used to determine if there is a significant difference between the means of two or more groups.
 There are several types of ANOVA, including one-way ANOVA, two-way ANOVA, and repeated measures ANOVA.
 It is commonly used for comparing means of multiple samples or for comparing a sample mean to multiple known population means.
 - **Chi-Square test:** A Chi-Square test is used to determine if there is a significant association between two categorical variables.
 It is commonly used for testing independence in contingency tables and for goodness of fit tests.

 ---

-15. **What do you mean when the p-values are high and low?**⭐
+15. **What do you mean when the p-values are high and low?**.⭐

 `Ans:`In hypothesis testing, the p-value is used to estimate the probability of obtaining a test statistic as extreme or more extreme than the one observed, assuming that the null hypothesis is true.
 - A **low p-value (typically less than 0.05) indicates that the evidence against the null hypothesis is strong and that the null hypothesis is unlikely to be true given the data.** In other words, a low p-value suggests that the sample data is unlikely to have occurred by chance alone and that the observed difference is statistically significant.
 - A **high p-value (typically greater than 0.05) indicates that the evidence against the null hypothesis is weak and that the null hypothesis is likely to be true given the data.** In other words, a high p-value suggests that the sample data is likely to have occurred by chance alone and that the observed difference is not statistically significant.

 ---

-16. **What is the significance of KL Divergence in Machine Learning?**⭐⭐
+16. **What is the significance of KL Divergence in Machine Learning?**.⭐⭐

 `Ans:` KL divergence (also known as Kullback-Leibler divergence) is a measure of the difference between two probability distributions.
 In machine learning, KL divergence is used to measure the similarity or dissimilarity between two probability distributions, usually between the estimated distribution and the true distribution.
 - One of the **main uses of KL divergence in machine learning is in the field of unsupervised learning, particularly in the training of generative models.** For example, Variational Autoencoder(VAE) and Generative Adversarial Networks(GANs) use KL divergence as a loss function to measure the difference between the estimated distribution and the true distribution of the data.
 - **KL divergence is a popular measure for comparing probability distributions because it is a non-symmetric measure, which means that the KL divergence between distribution P and Q is not the same as the KL divergence between Q and P.** This makes it useful for comparing distributions that have different support sets.
 Additionally, it is a computationally efficient measure, and it is easy to calculate the gradient of KL divergence, which makes it suitable for optimization.

 ---

 17. **How could you deal with data skewness?
-What are the approaches to resolve the skewness in the data?**⭐
+What are the approaches to resolve the skewness in the data?**.⭐

 `Ans:`Skewness is a measure of the asymmetry of a probability distribution.
 - When the *skewness is positive, it indicates that the distribution has a long tail on the right side and the mode is less than the mean, which is also less than the median.*
 - When *the skewness is negative, it indicates that the distribution has a long tail on the left side and the mode is greater than the mean, which is also greater than the median.*
 -  **There are several ways to deal with skewness in data:**